nicholasamorim/err-stackstorm/docs/quick_start.rst

 5. Edit the ``chatops/actions/post_message.yaml`` file and replace ``chatops`` with ``errbot``.

 6. Set up an `action alias <https://docs.stackstorm.com/chatops/aliases.html>`_ on Stackstorm.
-See :ref:`action_alias` for more details.
+See :ref:`action_aliases` for more details.

 7. Sending ``!st2help`` to your bot will list the available Stackstorms's aliases.